m1gcrz/fabric/patterns/create terraform config file/user.md

 - how it relates to the overall system
 - how it relates from an architectural perspective
 - how it relates to achieving business outfcomes
+- from a CICD/devops perspective
+- from a security perspective
+- what are the general use cases
+- best practice based on industry
+- best practice based on

 the building blocks:
 - its smallest unit